Will the narcissist be any happier with the new person?

 When your ex moves straight on, possibly even seeing who they are now with, before you broke up, you might still be in the mindset of “If only I’d have done this.”
 Or “Was it all me.”

 Just like no, it wasn’t you.
-No, they will not be any happier with the new person, you might be hoping that they will treat the new person kinder, that you taught them how to treat people right, and now they are doing all that with someone else and not you.
-You may feel jealous, or you might feel sorry for the new person, you may even want to warn them, Do not do this, you can try, but it’s not helping them.
+No, they will not be any happier with the new person.
+You might be hoping that they will treat the new person kinder, that you taught them how to treat people right, and now they are doing all that with someone else and not you.
+You may feel jealous, or you might feel sorry for the new person.
+You may even want to warn them, Do not do this.
+You can try, but it’s not helping them.
 It’s helping the narcissist as they will have smeared your name.
-You’ll be playing into the narcissist’s hands, looking crazy, explaining everything the narcissist has already explained, only they’ll have twisted it that you did it to the narcissist, they might have told them, you stalk them and will stop at nothing to get them back.
-The new person will be happy and feel they’ve met the one as you did in the start.
+You’ll be playing into the narcissist’s hands, looking crazy, explaining everything the narcissist has already explained.
+Only they’ll have twisted it that you did it to the narcissist.
+They might have told them you stalk them and will stop at nothing to get them back.
+The new person will be happy and feel they’ve met the one as you did at the start.

 Unfortunately, we have to leave the new person to work it out for themselves.